We are the data, and the data are diverse.

 0

-States require collection of disaggregated data for Hispanic/Latino groups: CT, MA, MN, OR, and WA
+States require collection of disaggregated data for Hispanic/Latino groups: CA, CT, MA, MN, OR, and WA

 0